 In a strict subproof, we are not allowed to make use of any information from outside the strict subproof, except what we import into the strict subproof using $\Box E$.
-If we've assumed or proved $\Box \mathcal{A}$, by $\Box E$, we can used \mathcal{A} inside a strict subproof.
-And in \mathbf{K} , that is the only way to import a formula into a strict subproof.
-So everything that can be proved inside a strict subproof must follow from formulas \mathcal{A} where outside the strict subproof we have $\Box \mathcal{A}$.
+If we've assumed or proved $\square A$, by $\square E$, we can used A inside a strict subproof.
+And in K, that is the only way to import a formula into a strict subproof.
+So everything that can be proved inside a strict subproof must follow from formulas A where outside the strict subproof we have $\square A$.
 Let's imagine that we are reasoning about what's true in a possible world in some interpretation.
-If we know that $\Box \mathcal{A}$ is true in that possible world, we know that \mathcal{A} is true in all accessible worlds.
+If we know that $\square \mathcal{A}$ is true in that possible world, we know that A is true in all accessible worlds.
 So, everything proved inside a strict subproof is true in all accessible possible worlds.
-That is why \Box I is a sound rule.
+That is why \(\pi\)I is a sound rule.